ssi-anik/ssi-anik/README.md

 - Whenever I find that there is no package available for what I'm doing, I write it of my own.
 Or write one if I think will help others.
 - Whenever I learn a new thing, I try to write articles on that topic.
 So that others can learn easily from my articles.
 - I write packages & articles which are **free of all charges**.
-- During my leisure time, I browse facebook, listen to songs and play Fifa online [I know I can't play 🙄] on my PS4.
+- During my leisure time, I browse facebook, listen to songs and play Fifa online (I know I can't play 🙄) on my PS console.

 ### Reach me out